How to Master Narrative Writing in a Single Week

 Come the following Monday morning, and your desk should be positively heaving under the weight of your students’ freshly composed masterpieces.

 Though we’re in the game of narrative fiction here, let’s try to bring our aspirations into the realm of the possible.
-We’re not going to get a novel out of our students in a mere seven days, not without working their fingers and to the bone.
-However, the short story format will serve us perfectly well for our ambitions.
+We won’t get a novel out of our students in a mere seven days, not without working their fingers and to the bone.
+However, the short story format will perfectly serve our ambitions.

 So, let’s get started by exploring these five narrative lesson plans – By Zeus’s breath!
 We’ve still set ourselves a task of Herculean proportions!

 There’s a lot of ground to cover, so you’ll need to get your students off to an energetic start if they’re to reach the finish line of a completed story by the end of the week.

 They’ll need to come up with an idea for a story so engaging that they’ll be chomping at the bit to get their pens galloping over the page.

 Try one of these two activities to kickstart your students’ creativity: